mgurov/mgugoblog/content/posts/0001-Integration_Tests_v_Spring.md

 ---
 title: "Java Integration Tests v Spring Context — when less is more"
 date: 2019-07-06T23:13:31+02:00
-draft: true
+draft: false
 ---

 When doing integration testing within a Spring (Boot) based project, we tend to use some sort of Spring context.
 Setting it up isn't free.
 Careless tests composition can lead to much time wasted on re-creating those contexts, and will make running tests painfully long very quickly.
 There are simple techniques of keeping this overhead to the minimum.
 Ideally – start only one test context for the whole run.

-A pristine Spring Boot project with web module takes 5 seconds to execute the only test provided (mvn clean test-compile compile && mvn test ).
+A pristine Spring Boot [project](https://github.com/mgurov/javaspringtestcontext/tree/pristine) with web module takes 5 seconds to execute the only test provided (mvn clean test-compile compile && mvn test ).
 2wo of those seconds were taken by the startup of the Spring context.
 Adding more test methods doesn't add much to the overall execution time: there's no extra overhead cost as the SpringRunner is clever enough to reuse the context.
 Things turn different if I, say, [dirty the context](https://github.com/mgurov/javaspringtestcontext/blob/master/src/test/java/com/github/mgurov/javaspringtestcontext/DirtyContextTests.java):

 ```java
 @RunWith(SpringRunner.class)